J. R. Clifford: Biography

-John Robert ("J.R.")
-Clifford was born in September 13, 1848 in the small town of Williamsport, in what was then Hardy County, Virginia (now in Grant County), near present-day Moorefield.
+John Robert ("J. R.") Clifford was born September 13, 1848 in the small town of Williamsport, in what was then Hardy County, Virginia (now in Grant County), near present-day Moorefield.
 Clifford's parents Isaac and Mary Clifford and grandparents were "free blacks," who had lived in that region of Virginia for several generations.
 There were no schools for colored children in the area.
 Clifford's parents sent him to Chicago to attend school, sometime in the early 1860s to be educated by J. J. Healy.

 In 1864, at the age of fifteen, Clifford enlisted in the United States Colored Troops, and served in Company F, 13th Regiment of Heavy Artillery, United States Colored Troops until 1865, having reached the rank of Corporal.
 At the end of the war, he served as a nurse.

 After the Civil War, Clifford learned the barber trade.
 He moved from Chicago to Zeno, Ohio where his uncle dwelt and attended writing school.
 In 1870 he went to Wheeling, West Virginia and operated a writing school, and from 1871 to 1873 he ran a similar school in Martin's Ferry, Ohio.
 In the early 1870s he enrolled in Harpers Ferry's newly formed Storer College, created to educate the region's African-American population.
 After earning his degree in 1878, Clifford became a teacher at, and then the principal of, a segregated public school for African Americans in Martinsburg, West Virginia.
 In Martinsburg, he studied law under J. Nelson Wirner and was a successful lawyer.

-In 1882, Clifford began to publish "The Pioneer Press", a newspaper that was distributed nationally to a largely African American audience.
+In 1882, Clifford began to publish The Pioneer Press, a newspaper that was distributed nationally to a largely African American audience.
 In 1884, he was elected delegate to the Republican National Convention, but several delegations withdrew their votes on account of his race.
 This group was led by a congressional nominee named Flick.
 Clifford's opposition to Flick in the Pioneer Press played a key role in Flick's defeat in that election.
 He published the newspaper until 1917; it was the longest-running weekly newspaper dedicated to African American issues during that time period.
 In 1884, Clifford was honorary commissioner of the colored department of the World Cotton Centennial, the world's fair held in New Orleans that year.
 In 1887, Clifford became the first African American attorney admitted to the West Virginia State Bar.
 He practiced law for forty-five years and was active in both state and national politics.
 Clifford was the President of the National Independent League and the first Vice-President of the American Negro Academy.
 Clifford was among the founders of the Niagara Movement, with other prominent African-American civil rights leaders such as W. E. B. Du Bois.
 In 1906, the Niagara Movement's first American meeting occurred in Harpers Ferry, West Virginia.
 The Niagara Movement led to the formation of the NAACP a few years later and is considered to be the cornerstone of the modern Civil Rights Movement.